Tuncurry

 The level of residential development activity in Tuncurry is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Tuncurry has received around 6 dwelling approvals per year on average over the past five financial years, totalling approximately 33 homes.
-In FY26 so far, 5 approvals have been recorded.
-The area's population decline suggests new supply is meeting demand, offering buyers good choice, with new properties constructed at an average value of $367,000.
-This year, $3.4 million in commercial approvals have been registered, indicating the area's primarily residential nature.
+AreaSearch analysis of ABS building approval numbers indicates that Tuncurry has received around 6 dwelling approvals per year over the past five financial years, totalling approximately 33 homes.
+In FY2025-26, 5 approvals have been recorded so far.
+The area's population decline suggests that new supply has likely kept up with demand, offering buyers good choice while new properties are constructed at an average expected construction cost value of $367,000.
+This financial year, $3.4 million in commercial approvals have been registered, reflecting the area's primarily residential nature.

-Compared to Rest of NSW, Tuncurry has significantly lower building activity, 83.0% below regional average per person, which typically reinforces demand and pricing for existing dwellings.
-This is also below national average, reflecting the area's maturity and possible planning constraints.
+Compared to Rest of NSW, Tuncurry records significantly lower building activity, 83.0% below the regional average per person, which typically reinforces demand and pricing for existing dwellings.
+This is also below national averages, suggesting possible planning constraints.
 New development consists of 67.0% detached houses and 33.0% attached dwellings, with a growing mix of townhouses and apartments providing options across different price points.
 The estimated population per dwelling approval is 903 people, indicating a quiet, low activity development environment.
-Future projections estimate Tuncurry will add 1,107 residents by 2041.
+According to the latest AreaSearch quarterly estimate, Tuncurry is projected to add 1,103 residents by 2041.

 Frequently Asked Questions - Development